in-toto/in-toto/doc/source/command-line-tools/index.rst

 ==================

 in-toto provides various command line tools that you can use to generate, consume, modify and verify in-toto metadata.
-Detailed usage instructions and examples are available for each tool below.
+Detailed usage instructions for each tool, along with examples, are provided below.

 Evidence Generation